Starting and registering a sole proprietorship

 - plan to carry on commercial activity

-- have a Norwegian business address (the business address must be a Norwegian physical address and be stated in the format: street/road name, house number, postcode and postal town (not postbox))
+- have a Norwegian business address (i.e., Norwegian physical address and be stated in the format: street/road name, house number, postcode and postal town.
+A PO boxis not accepted.)

 Registering a sole proprietorship

 This is how you register a sole proprietorship if you have a Norwegian national ID number or D-number(If you have a d-number, you are obligated to go through an ID-verification with the Tax Administration.
 If you have not had your identification confirmed at a tax office, you will not be able to complete the registration until the identification has been confirmed):

 - Register a sole proprietorship by completing the form entitled 'Coordinated register notification' in Altinn.

 - If you have an agreement with an accountant or auditor, he or she must confirm the undertaking by signing the form electronically.